112523chen/Project_SA_CTP/README.md

 ## Project Description

-Creating a machine learning model that predicts the emotions of a section of text from a labeled dataset.
+Created a machine learning model that predicts the emotions of a section of text from a labeled dataset.

 ## Data Source